UQ-RCC/hpc-docs/Bunya-User-Guide.md

 ### Interactive jobs

 User should use interactive jobs to do quick testing and if they need to use a graphical user interface (GUI) to run their calculations.
-This could include jupyter, spider, etc. salloc is used to submit an interactive job and you should specify the required resources via the command line:
+This could include jupyter, spider, etc. salloc is used to submit an interactive job and you should specify the required resources via the command line.
+IMPORTANT: Interactive jobs should be limited to a single node.
+Multinode jobs are required to be submitted as a batch job.

 **This seems to work:**

 `salloc --nodes=1 --ntasks-per-node=1 --cpus-per-task=1 --mem=50G --job-name=TEST --time=05:00:00 --partition=general --account=AccountString srun --export=PATH,TERM,HOME,LANG --pty /bin/bash -l`

 Please use `--partition=general` unless you have been given permission to use ai, gpu or aibn_omara.
-The debug parition has a limit walltime limit of 1 hour.
+The debug parition has a walltime limit of 1 hour.
 Use the `groups` command to list your groups- Bunya Account Strings will begin a_ .

 For an interactive session on the `gpu`, `ai` or `aibn_omara` partitions you will need to add `--gres=gpu:[number]` to the `salloc` request.
 (Note: The A100 GPUs have been removed from the `gpu` partition until further notice.
 For the `gpu` partition you will need to specify which type of GPU you are requesting as they are now AMD and NVIDIA GPUs.)
 See below for more information.